|

 Apple Crumb Muffins

-With Fall out in full force right now, I had to bring you this recipe.
-These muffins are perfect for those crisp air Fall mornings.
-Moist, light and flavorful muffins that are so easy to make.
+With the Fall season out in full force right now, I had to bring you this recipe.
+These muffins are perfect for those crisp fall mornings.
+Moist, light, and flavorful muffins that are so easy to make.
 They need some time to rest in the fridge for the batter to settle, which makes this a great make-ahead recipe.
 Your brunch guests will enjoy them, your kids will enjoy them and you will enjoy them.
-So flavorful, moist, fluffy and easy to make!
+These apple crumb muffins are so flavorful, moist, fluffy, and easy to make!

-Add the dry ingredients into the wet ingredients all at once.
+• Add the dry ingredients to the wet ingredients all at once.
 Fold in gently until just combined.
 Cover with plastic wrap and refrigerate overnight.

-Place the pan in the preheated oven and turn the temperature to 325°F and bake for 20-25 minutes.
-22 minutes was perfect for me, but check at 20 minutes with a toothpick.
+• Place the pan in the preheated oven turn the temperature to 325°F and bake for 20-25 minutes.
+22 minutes was perfect for me but check at 20 minutes with a toothpick.
 It should come out with a few moist crumbs.
 Take the pan out of the oven and allow the muffins to cool in the pan for five minutes.

 Serve warm and enjoy!